KalBartal/Higher-Lower/README.md

 This is my coding challenge submission for day #14 of the 100 Days of Code: The Complete Python Pro Bootcamp, instructor-led training.

-This application compares the instagram accounts of verious celebrities and organisations in terms of followers.
-The user is to guess which account has got more followers.
-On correct guess the score is recorded and the correctly guessed account is compared to another accont.
-Incorrect guess ends the game and the final score is displayed.
+Higher Lower is an interactive game that compares the Instagram accounts of various celebrities and organizations in terms of followers.
+The user is asked to guess which account has more followers.
+If the user guesses correctly, their score is recorded and the correctly guessed account is compared to another account.
+An incorrect guess ends the game and the final score is displayed.

+## Gameplay

+The game begins by displaying two accounts, A and B. The user is asked to guess which account has more followers.
+If the user guesses correctly, their score is recorded and the correctly guessed account is compared to another account.
+An incorrect guess ends the game and the final score is displayed.

+## Features

+- Easy to use interface
+- Compare accounts from different countries
+- Keep track of your score
+- Fun and challenging gameplay

+## Requirements

+- Python 3.7+

 ## Usage